MainasuK/Bangumi-M/Percolator/Pods/Kanna/README.md

 License:
 =================
 The MIT License.
-See the LICENSE file for more infomation.
+See the LICENSE file for more information.